 Final exam: two hours - MANDATORY.
 The final exam must be taken ONLY on the date scheduled or a grade of F will automatically result.
-Final exam is comprehensive.
-Final exam MondayDecember 11th 9:00-11:00 am.
+Final exam is comprehensive and cumulative.
+Final exam Tuesday December 12th 1:00-3:00 pm.
 For exact day and time check here: